ubccr/coldfront/docs/pages/intro.md

 # Introduction

-ColdFront is an open source HPC resource allocation and management system.
+ColdFront is an open source HPC resource allocation management system.
 It is designed as a one stop solution for three main roles in any HPC center: principal investigator, HPC system administrator, and center director.

-## Principal investigators (PIs)
+## Principal investigators (PIs) or Project Owners

 Principal investigators (PIs) can use ColdFront as a self-service portal to do the following tasks:

-- Request allocation to center sources such as clusters, cloud resources, servers, storage, or software licenses
+- Request allocations to center sources such as clusters, cloud resources, servers, storage, and software licenses
 - Add/remove user access to/from allocated resources without requiring system administrator interaction
-- Elevate selected users to privileged status, allowing them to request new resource allocations and add/remove users to/from resource allocations on behalf of the PI
+- Elevate selected users to 'manager' status, allowing them to handle some of the PI tasks such as request new resource allocations, add/remove users to/from resource allocations, add project data like grants and publications
-- Receive email notifications for expiring/renewing access to resources
 - Monitor resource utilization such as storage and cloud usage
+- Receive email notifications for expiring/renewing access to resources as well as notifications when allocations change status - i.e. activated, expired, denied
-- Organize resource allocations, authorized users to PI resource allocations, and grants and publications generated from utilizing HPC center resources in projects for periodic review by center director to demonstrate need for the resources
+- Provide information such as grants, publications, and other reportable data for periodic review by center director to demonstrate need for the resources

 ## HPC system administrators

-HPC system administrators can use ColdFront as a management portal and a command line tool to do the following tasks:
+HPC system administrators can use ColdFront as a management portal and a command line tool to complete the following tasks:

 - Approve/deny resource allocation requests.
-PI and users for whom the PI has requested access are notified automatically via email when a resource allocation request is approved.
-- Set when a resource allocation will expire
+- Define when a resource allocation will expire
+- Associate attributes with resources and allocations for access control automation
+- Automate job scheduler account management by utilizing attributes on resources and allocations (currently supports the Slurm job scheduler)
 - Manage availability of resources.
 Resources can be public or private.
 Private resources can be made available on per-user or per-group basis.
-- Require PIs to periodically review users who can access their resource allocations.
-Any changes made is automatically applied to the resources.
+- Require PIs to periodically review their projects to ensure user access is kept up to date which helps keep systems secure and data protected.
-- Integrate with multiple authentications such as local database, LDAP, or OpenIdConnect (FreeIPA-based)
+- Integrate with multiple authentication options such as local database, LDAP, or OpenIdConnect (FreeIPA-based)
-- Associate attributes with resources and allocations for access control automation
-- Automate job scheduler account management by utilizing attributes on resources and allocations

 ## Center directors

 Center directors can use ColdFront to do the following:

-- Measure center impact based on grants and publications entered by PIs
+- Measure center impact based on grants, publications, and other research output entered by PIs
 - Collect return on investment metrics to position HPC center for sustainability
+- Interact with PIs on project reviews ensuring they provide all required information (these reviews can be configured for frequency or turned off completely)
 - Periodically review PI access to center resources
 - Explore all projects, resource allocations, grants, and publications with read only access

 ColdFront is written in Python using the Django web framework.
 The Django web